weaverbel/intro-computational-thinking/content/2-lesson.md

 When trying to solve problems, it is essential to break them down into their constituent parts.

-Pasting sticky notes on a wall, or creating a chart on a whiteboard can help with this.
+Pasting sticky notes on a wall, or creating a structure diagram on a whiteboard can help with this.
+(A structure diagram can be described as a conceptual modelling tool to list and organise the different steps in a process.)

 In this case, the planning part uses computational thinking to break the problem down.
 Pattern recognition is involved - people know how to look up travel information, and can use that knowledge to devise solutions.
 All of the steps chosen to solve the problem, i.e. the means of getting the different attendees to the meeting, comprise the programming algorithm created to solve the problem after it has been broken down into manageable parts.